The Driver’s Seat reveals a woman’s murder in the words of the eye witnesses – but the story they tell can’t be trusted. Spoilers.

 ‘Yes, of course.
 It’s because they want to be.’ (p104)

-Arguably it’s Richard who puts these words in Lise’s mouth: it’s his recollection that reconstructs the novel’s end.
-With Lise finally despatched, it is with him and his rehearsal of his story that the reader is left:
+Arguably it’s Richard who puts these words in Lise’s mouth.
+It’s his phony recollection that shapes the novel, and the reader’s judgement:

 He runs to the car, taking his chance and knowing that he will at last be taken, and seeing already as he drives from the Pavilion and away, the sad little office where the police clank in and out and the typewriter ticks out his unnerving statement: ‘She told me to kill her and I killed her.
 She spoke in many languages but she was telling me to kill her all the time.” (p107)

 Lise is killed, and her killer will ask our sympathy for the two lives destroyed: “She told me precisely what to do.
 I was hoping to start a new life.”
 The businessman claims to have unmasked the murderer and, shockingly, it is Lise herself.

 So, everything is upside down in this book.
 Appearance and reality.
 Present tense (for past events).
 A constant and reliable narrator.
 All of these play into the biggest swap of all: victim and abuser.

 The sex-death Lise plans is a stand-in for the romance, intimacy and full-blown eroticism that elude her in life.
 It’s a compromise on the loneliness that follows sexual union.
 It’s even a compromise on suicide, because she can’t kill herself.
 She can’t even die alone – it must be at the hands of another, even in his arms.